-The most popular laboratory is the San Francisco startup uBiome,2 that originally began as crowdfunded campaign on Indiegogo3, but has since handled tens of thousands of samples from people like you who are curious to know more about their own microbiome.
-Order a kit online at the uBiome web site.
-We recommend the standard “Gut Kit” ($89).
-Be sure to use the offer code
+Until October 2019, the most popular laboratory was the San Francisco startup uBiome,127 that originally began as crowdfunded campaign on Indiegogo128, but has since handled tens of thousands of samples from people like you who are curious to know more about their own microbiome.

 Founded after CEO Richard Lin became frustrated at the lack of actionable microbiome insights to cure his own recurrent gut issues, ThryveInside.com is another gut microbiome test that offers full raw downloads for your data.
-We’ll be adding Thryve support soon.
-Meanwhile, use the offer code
+Use our offer code

 personalscience15 for 15% off your order.